-Since the gradients range from 100 MV/m to 200 MV/m, the first question that arises is RF breakdown.
-This question is treated in Ref.
-9. In this paper G. Loew and J. Wang present results from many experiments at various frequencies.
+Since the gradients being considered range from 100 MV/m to 200 MV/m, the first question that arises is RF breakdown.
+This question is treated in Refs.
+11 and 12.
+In this paper G. Loew and J. Wang present results from many experiments at various frequencies.
 If the scaling laws thus obtained are extrapolated to 11.4 and 17.1 GHz, the breakdown limited surface fields obtained are 660 and 807 MV/m, respectively.
 To convert this to effective accelerating gradient, a reduction factor of 2.5 is typically used.

-In both cases, the accelerating gradient is above the 200 MeV/m used for the TLC design in Table 2.
+In both cases, the accelerating gradient is above 200 MeV/m.
 However, the measurements also indicated significant "dark currents" generated by captured field-emitted electrons.
 The question of the effects of dark current on loading and beam dynamics is not yet resolved and needs further study.

 As mentioned in the Introduction, in order to make efficient use of the RF power and to achieve high luminosity, it seems essential to accelerate a train of bunches with each fill of the RF structure.
 This leads to two problems: (1) the energy of the bunches in the train must be controlled and (2) the transverse stability of the bunch train must be ensured.
 Both of these problems are helped greatly by damping higher modes (both transverse and longitudinal) in the RF structure.
 In Ref.
-10, R. Palmer describes a technique of using slotted irises coupled to radial waveguides to damp these modes: Q's as low as 10-20 have been measured in model structures.
-This encouraging evidence has led to a development program at SLAC to do more detailed studies of slotted structures.
+13, R. Palmer describes a technique of using slotted irises coupled to radial waveguides to damp these modes: Q's as low as 10-20 have been measured in model structures.
+This encouraging evidence has led to a development program at SLAC and KEK to do more detailed studies of slotted structures.
 The beam dynamics consequences of damping the higher modes is explored in the section on Multibunch Effects.

-5.2 RF POWER SOURCES
+5.2 RF Power Sources

-Before discussing results on power sources, it is useful to contrast and compare two basic approaches, RF pulse compression and the relativistic klystron.
+Before discussing results on power sources, it is useful to contrast and compare two basic approaches, RF pulse compression and magnetic pulse compression.

-5.2.1 RF Pulse Compression
+5.2.1 RF Pulse Compression and Conventional Klystrons

-In Fig. 3(a), you see illustrated the basic principle of RF pulse compression.
-A long modulator pulse is converted by a high power, 'semi-conventional' klystron or some other power source into RF power with the same pulse width.
+In Fig. 3(a), you see illustrated the basic- principle of RF pulse. compression...
+A long modulator pulse is converted by a high-power, 'semi-conventional' klystron or some other power source into RF power with the same pulse width.
 This RF pulse is then compressed by cleverly slicing the pulse using phase shifts and 3 db hybrids and re-routing the portions through delay lines so that they add up at the end to a high peak power but for a small pulse width.
-This scheme was invented by D. Farkas at SLAC and is presently under experimental investigation.
-With a factor of 16 in pulse compression, the TLC would require an 50 MW klystron with a 1 μ sec pulse length for each meter of the accelerator while the ILC would require an 50 MW klystron for each four meters of structure.
+This scheme was invented by D. Farkas at SLAC and is presently under experimental investigation.14 With a factor of 8 in pulse compression, a 100 MW klystron could power about 3 m of structure to achieve 100 MV/m.

 In Ref.
-12, P. Wilson describes RF pulse compression in some detail including estimates of efficiencies.
-There is an experimental test ongoing at SLAC which seeks to test a low loss, low power system.
-Initial results of this test have been very encouraging.
-A 100 MW, 11.4 GHz, "semi-conventional" klystron is presently being constructed at SLAC to perform high power tests of pulse compression.
+15, P. Wilson describes RF pulse compression in some detail including estimates of efficiencies.
+An experimental test at SLAC of a low-loss, low-power system has been completed which yielded a factor of 3.2 power gain.16 A 100 MW, 11.4 GHz "conventional" klystron, which has just been completed at SLAC, will be used to perform high-power tests of a pulse compression system designed to yield a power gain of 6.